judithneve/HyperparameterTuning/README.md

-# Performance of clinical prediction models versus computational time for random forest hyperparameter tuning procedures: A simulation study
+# Research archive for: Performance of clinical prediction models versus computational time for random forest hyperparameter tuning procedures: A simulation study

-This project contains two reports: the research report in the file ResearchReport/ResearchReport.pdf (preliminary results - January 2023), and the report in the file Report/Report.pdf, which has supplementary materials Report/SupplementaryMaterials.pdf (full results - May 2023).
-All files (including generated data) required to reproduce results in full are present in this repository.
+This study was a three-part simulation study conducted in part on personal computers and in part on high-performance computers.
+We make clear which parts were run where in the "What to run?" section of this readme.

-This study was granted ethical approval by Utrecht University's ethics committee.
+This study was granted ethical approval by the FETC.
 It is filed under number 22-1808.
 All data used was simulated and presents no privacy concerns.
+The simulated data is present in this repository.

+This project is under an MIT license.
+For more detail, see the LICENSE file.

+## Permission and access

+The archive is available in full on GitHub: https://github.com/judithneve/HyperparameterTuning.
+It will remain publicly available.

+I, Judith Neve, am the sole person responsible for it.
+Please contact me at j.a.nevedemevergnies@students.uu.nl if you have any questions or remarks.

 ## What to run?

-### To reproduce the research report (preliminary results)

-1. Run ResearchReport/Study1_pilot.Rmd.
-This will reproduce the data simulated for the preliminary results.
-Estimated runtime: 19 hours.

-2. Knit ResearchReport/ResearchReport.Rmd.
-This will use the data simulated for the preliminary results and produce the written report (including figures and tables).
-Estimated runtime: 5 minutes.

-Notes:

-- R version and package information: ResearchReport/sessionInfo.txt

-- File dependencies are detailed in the folder structure.

-### To reproduce the study (full results)

-1. Run DGM/DGM_scenarios_betas.Rmd.
+1. Personal computer.
+Run DGM/DGM_scenarios_betas.Rmd.
 This will reproduce the specifications for the data simulation scenarios.
 Estimated runtime: 4 hours.

 2. Using slurm on a high performance computer, run Study1/Code/study1_8pred.sh, Study1/Code/study1_16pred.sh, Study2/Code/study2.sh, Study3/Code/study3.sh.
 The order does not matter.
 This will reproduce all data in the Data/preds/ and Data/perfs/ subfolders of Study1, Study2, Study3.
 Estimated runtime: 30 hours minimum (assuming everything starts running immediately).

-3. Check which jobs timed out, modify the array argument in Study1/Code/study1_16pred_failed.sh, Study2/Code/study2_failed.sh, Study3/Code/study3_failed.sh accordingly, and run these files.
+3. Using slurm, check which jobs timed out, modify the array argument in Study1/Code/study1_16pred_failed.sh, Study2/Code/study2_failed.sh, Study3/Code/study3_failed.sh accordingly, and run these files.
 Repeat until there are no timed out jobs.
 If Study1 16-predictor jobs fail again, modify Study1/Code/study1_16pred_failed2.sh instead.

 4. Using slurm on a high performance computer, run Study1/Code/study1_calplot.sh.
 This will reproduce all data in Study1/Data/coords/.
 Estimated runtime: 6 hours.

-5. Run Study2/Code/CalPlotCoords.R and Study3/Code/CalPlotCoords.R.
+5. Personal computer.
+Run Study2/Code/CalPlotCoords.R and Study3/Code/CalPlotCoords.R.
 This will reproduce all data in Study2/Data/coords/ and Study3/Data/coords/.
 Estimated runtime: 6 hours.

-6. Run Study1/Code/GenerateCalibrationPlot.R, Study2/Code/GenerateCalibrationPlot.R, Study3/Code/GenerateCalibrationPlot.R.
+6. Personal computer.
+Run Study1/Code/GenerateCalibrationPlot.R, Study2/Code/GenerateCalibrationPlot.R, Study3/Code/GenerateCalibrationPlot.R.
 This will reproduce all pdf files in Study1/Output/, Study2/Output/, Study3/Output/.
 Estimated runtime: 20 minutes.

-7. Run Study1/Code/Results.Rmd, Study2/Code/Results.Rmd, Study3/Code/Results.Rmd.
+7. Personal computer.
+Run Study1/Code/Results.Rmd, Study2/Code/Results.Rmd, Study3/Code/Results.Rmd.
 This will reproduce the Output/results.RData file in Study1, Study2, Study3.
 Estimated runtime: 15 minutes.

-8. Knit Report/Report.Rmd and Report/SupplementaryMaterials.Rmd.
-This will reproduce the Report and Supplementary Materials pdf files.
+8. Personal computer.
+Knit Report/Report.Rmd and Report/SupplementaryMaterials.Rmd.
+This will reproduce the Report and Supplementary Materials pdf files, including all tables and figures using the files created in step 7.
+Any rendering of Report/Report.Rmd and Report/SupplementaryMaterials.Rmd with different data would produce different tables and figures.
 Estimated runtime: 10 minutes.

-9. If desiring the title page, run Report/CombineTitlePageReport.R.
+9. Personal computer.
+If desiring the title page, run Report/CombineTitlePageReport.R.
 This will add the title page in front of the report as in RM_Thesis_JudithNeve_0070661.pdf.
 Estimated runtime: 5 seconds.

+10. Personal computer.
+The app can be recreated by running App/MakeAppData.Rmd, then App/app.R.
+Estimated runtime: 5 minutes.

 Notes:

-- This procedure assumes basic knowledge of slurm commands and ability to modify shell files accordingly.

 - Shell files can be duplicated and modified to run smaller batches of data generation by modifying the array argument.

-- File dependencies are detailed in the folder structure.
+- Exact file dependencies are detailed in the folder structure (later in this document).

 - Data will not replicate exactly due to runtime being a variable, which depends heavily on tasks being computed in parallel and varies on its own.
 Additionally, data may differ between operating systems.
 The high-performance computer used in this project contains two types of processors (Xeon Gold and Xeon E5) which responded differently to seeds.

-- R version and package information (step 1): DGM_scenarios_betas_sessionInfo.txt
+- R version and package information (step 1): DGM/DGM_scenarios_betas_sessionInfo.txt

-- R version and package information (steps 2-4): HPC_sessionInfo.txt
+- R version and package information (steps 2-4): HPC_requirements.txt

-- R version and package information (steps 5-9): analysis_sessionInfo.txt
+- R version and package information (steps 5-9): analysis_requirements.txt

 ## Folder structure